embEDUx/documentation/src/background/evaluation/comparison/buildroot.md

 kernel, and are familiar with the principle of cross compilation.
 People who are new to these topics need to read documentation that goes beyond the F1-help-text that is provided by the **Buildroot** configuration menu.

+On the other hand **Buildroot** can't satisfy all requirements of the **embEDUx** project.
+One important requirement is, that the system should provide a portable toolchain.
+This is not possible with **Buildroot** as mentioned before.
+Another unsatisfied requirement is the provision of userspace applications for the **RootFS**.

 ## Overview Criteria | Result | Notes
 --- | --- | ---